$(\alpha,\beta)$-metrics satisfying the $T$-Condition or the $\sigma T$-Condition: Introduction

-It is obvious to note that if the condition $\sigma_r T^r_{jkh}=0$ holds for every $\sigma(x)$, then the T-tensor vanishes.
-But using the result of Szabo Zoltan \cite{Szabo_T-tensor}, the space will be Riemannian.
-So, what will be more beneficial is to consider the case when Landsberg space remains Landsberg under some conformal transformations.
-In \cite{Elgendi_BL}, the author focused on the case which the condition $\sigma_r T^r_{jkh}=0$ is satisfied for some $\sigma(x)$ (some conformal transformations).
+Obviously, if this holds for \textit{every} $\sigma\in C^\infty(M)$, then $T=0$ and $(M,F)$ is Riemannian by Szab\'o's observation.
+So it will be more beneficial to consider the case when a Landsberg space remains Landsberg under \textit{some} conformal transformation.
+In \cite{Elgendi_BL}, it was studied in the case when the condition $\sigma_r T^r_{jkh}=0$ is satisfied for some conformal change by $\sigma$ on $ M$.